christiansany/simple-animate/README.md

 You can only animate single value properties like opacity, width or height for example.
 If you want to animate properties like margin, you have to use every property separately as margin-top, margin-right etc.

+> If you find any issues or bugs with this package, feel free to open an issue on [github](https://github.com/christiansany/simple-animate/issues) and i will try to resolve it as fast as possible.
+Or simply fix the bugs yourself and open a pull request.

 ## Installation

 ```shell